jhartikainen/domfixture/README.md

 //pass the markup you want to use + a callback domfixture.set('<html>markup goes here</html>', function(errors, window) {
   //errors might contain any errors from jsdom
-  //window is a reference to a window, either from jsdom or js-fixtures });
+  //window is a reference to a window, either from jsdom or a created IFRAME });
 ```